patrickbucher/algorithms/diary.md

 solution.)
 This would be a good exercise before starting with the actual algorithms in chapter 2.

+Having re-implemented the first problem in Go, I compared the output of the Python and the Go implementation using `vimdiff`.
+Not a single difference.
+None!
+I first thought that I've overwritten the original output with my Go program, but after re-generating both outputs, there still was _no_ difference whatsoever.
+A small issue of the Go implementation is the random iteration order of maps.
+I had to resort to slice pairs for that purpose, which is not very nice, but did the job.

 # 2023-07-29 (Sa)

 Being back home after my holidays, I finally picked up _Introduction to